cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-There are two different roles with *entscheiden* that both allow for an antipassive alternation with reflexive, both for the roles of the 'problem', alternating with *bei* [@Next a] and for the 'solution', alternating with *für* [@Next b].
+There are two different roles with *entscheiden* that both allow for an antipassive alternation with reflexive, both for the roles of the 'problem', alternating with *bei* [@next a] and for the 'solution', alternating with *für* [@next b].

 :::ex
 a.
 Der Richter entschied den Streit.
 Der Richter entschied sich bei dem Streit (für eine Strafe).
 b.
 Ich entscheide die Reihenfolge.
 Ich entscheide mich für diese Reihenfolge.
 :::

-The verb *beklagen* seems to have two different meanings: without *sich* it means 'to lament' while with *sich* it means 'to complain' [@Next a].
-Likewise, the verb *verschlucken* shows a major semantic shift from 'to swallow' to 'to choke' [@Next b].
-The verb *vertiefen* shows a minor semantic restriction, changing from 'to engross' to 'to delve into' [@Next c].
+The verb *beklagen* seems to have two different meanings: without *sich* it means 'to lament' while with *sich* it means 'to complain' [@next a].
+Likewise, the verb *verschlucken* shows a major semantic shift from 'to swallow' to 'to choke' [@next b].
+The verb *vertiefen* shows a minor semantic restriction, changing from 'to engross' to 'to delve into' [@next c].

 :::ex
 a.
 Ich beklage den Tod.
 Ich beklage mich über den Lärm.